aswolff/traffic_ml/README.md

 - pip install pygame numpy gymnasium stable-baselines3

 ### Running the Simulation
-To start the simulation, run the main.py script in /src: python src/main.py
+To start the simulation, run the main.py script in src: python src/main.py

 ### Customization